Supervision of Resident Activities

 These guidelines apply to all residents enrolled in the Core Surgery and General Surgery Training Programs, and attending surgeons of all integrated and affiliated institutions who are involved with the UCLA General Surgery and Core Surgery Training Programs.

-a. limited experience of the resident
+1. limited experience of the resident

-b. increased acuity of the patient's condition (e.g. transfer to intensive care unit, need for higher level of clinical care, etc.
+2. increased acuity of the patient's condition (e.g. transfer to intensive care unit, need for higher level of clinical care, etc.

-c. higher risk of complication or mortality associated with the clinical intervention being considered
+3. higher risk of complication or mortality associated with the clinical intervention being considered

-d. end of life decisions or initiation of "no CPR" order per hospital protocol
+4. end of life decisions or initiation of "no CPR" order per hospital protocol

 Consistent with the philosophy of graded levels of responsibility, it is expected that the resident will directly communicate with, and be, in turn, supervised by the most senior supervising resident on their assigned surgical team.
 In turn, it is expected that the most senior supervising resident will directly communicate with the designated attending surgeon.
 In urgent of emergent situations, immediate communication with the attending surgeon by any resident on the team is expected.

-a.
+• (a.)
 Patient Management Competencies:

 • evaluation and management of a patient admitted to hospital, including initial history and physical examination, formulation of a plan of therapy, and necessary orders for therapy and tests.